 SEO, or search engine optimization, can be a more cost-effective and stable revenue driver than paid advertising.
 By ensuring your business shows up on the front page of Google, you’ll maximize views of your online store.
 While it might take longer to see results with SEO than it would with a paid ad, you’ll set your business up to make money for the long term.
 One beauty brand the agency has worked with for a year and a half, for example, has quadrupled its traffic and sees about $500,000 in revenue every month from its SEO efforts.

 While SEO has plenty of benefits, it can also come with lots of technical requirements and confusing terminology—making it a pain point for busy small business owners.
-Ahead, Keval demystifies the SEO best practices and quick tips that will help your ecommerce business grow.
+Let’s look at some ecommerce SEO best practices and quick tips that will help your ecommerce business grow.

 The benefits of investing in SEO